-However, researchers have recently begun to explore if the phenomenon has any scientific basis.
-So far, some preliminary research suggests that ASMR may indeed help manage symptoms of insomnia; other small fMRI studies suggest that those who experience ASMR may have subtle brain differences from those who don’t.
-Though these findings need to be replicated in larger, more rigorous studies, they have started to provide some clinical evidence for what was once purely anecdotal.
+However, researchers have recently begun to explore whether the phenomenon has any scientific basis whatsoever.
+So far, some preliminary research suggests that ASMR may help manage symptoms of insomnia; other small fMRI studies suggest that those who experience ASMR may have subtle brain differences from those who don’t.
+These findings need to be replicated in larger, more rigorous studies, but they have started to provide clinical evidence for what was once purely anecdotal.

 Those who experience ASMR say that the sensation is triggered by soft noises, such as a whispering voice, or repetitive visuals, like towels being folded—essentially an array of seemingly ordinary sights and sounds.
 ASMR can also be triggered by physical contact, such as receiving a massage or getting a haircut.

 ASMR and misophonia—strong reactions and aversion to sound— may share similar roots: One study found that half of people with misophonia also experienced ASMR.
 Both have been described as a tingling sensation, but while ASMR is pleasant and relaxing, misophonia is distressing and fuels emotions like anger and disgust.
 Visual cues can also become tied to specific sounds for both phenomena.

 The Benefits of ASMR

 ASMR can be deeply pleasurable or relaxing for those who experience it.
 But its best-known application is as a treatment for insomnia.
 In one small survey, 82 percent of respondents reported that they used ASMR to induce sleep.

 In podcast episodes or online videos aimed at soothing the listener to slumber, ASMRtists (as they’re known in the ASMR community) whisper softly, rub soft objects together, brush their hair, or complete other tasks aimed at triggering ASMR sensations and accompanying feelings of relaxation.
 But more research is needed to uncover ASMR’s mechanism of action in insomnia.